On the degree of curves with prescribed multiplicities and bounded negativity: Asymptotic approach to bounded negativity

 \section{Asymptotic approach to bounded negativity}

-Harbourne in \cite[Section I.3]{Harb1} proposes an asymptotic approach to bounded negativity.
-This approach consists of, given a nef divisor $F$ on a surface $Z$, to obtain a lower bound on $C^2/(F\cdot C)^2$ for all integral curves $C$ such that $F\cdot C>0$.
+In \cite[Section 1.3]{Harb1} (see also \cite[Conjecture 3.7.1]{Bau2}), it is proposed an asymptotic approach to bounded negativity.
+This approach consists of, given a nef (big and nef, according to \cite{Bau2}) divisor $F$ on a surface $Z$, obtaining a lower bound on $C^2/(F\cdot C)^2$ for all integral curves $C$ such that $F\cdot C>0$.

 In this section we provide such a bound for surfaces $Z$ obtained from $\mathbb{P}^2$ by a finite sequence of point blowups $\pi:Z\rightarrow \mathbb{P}^2$ and $F=L^*$, the total transform on $Z$ of a general line $L$ of $\mathbb{P}^2$.
 More specifically, we bound from below the following number: